 INL programming also addresses the need for well-informed and professional practices in substance use disorder treatment globally.
-INL initiated the International Society of Substance Use Professionals (ISSUP) to ensure best practices and cutting-edge research are accessible to our partners.
+INL initiated the (ISSUP) to ensure best practices and cutting-edge research are accessible to our partners.
 This professional organization brings together over 12,000 members to strengthen research, practice, and policy making to improve treatment by providing a channel for colleagues to share ideas and promote cooperation.
 In response to the COVID-19 pandemic, ISSUP and other INL-supported organizations have pivoted to online training, through webinars, mentoring, and online courses to ensure that practitioners in the field continue to have access to the evidence-based treatment practices.
 The online format brings together experts to share strategies for overcoming the new barriers to services imposed by the pandemic.

 Those in recovery and their supporters play a vital role in supporting drug users as they seek to change their lives.
 INL is piloting two new courses that empower family members, significant others, and allies to deliver recovery support services, especially in locations where there are limited treatment options.
 The UN Office of Drug Control will lead a peer review of the courses by global experts to ensure that the final versions are effective and in line with evidence-based practices.